 Some of our favorites include the pulled pork sandwich, the wagyu dog, and the avocado chicken sandwich on perfectly toasted sourdough.
 The catfish tacos are addictive, too.
 It’s worth a visit here for a casual meal, even if you’re not a beer drinker.

 Consistently one of the best restaurants in Gettysburg, the Dobbin House Tavern is a must-visit when you’re in town.
 Set in the city’s oldest building and featuring a colonial-inspired menu, you’ll feel like you’ve taken a step back to the times of the Founding Fathers.

 We loved the baked King’s onion soup, an appetizer similar to a French onion soup but with tender chunks of beef.
 Dobbin House is also known for its seafood, and we were blown away by the crab cakes made almost entirely of lump crabmeat.
 The oddly-named Rum Bellies cocktail is also outstanding.
 Reservations are a must here.

 In the heart of downtown Gettysburg, One Lincoln is the “casual comfort” restaurant within the stately Gettysburg Hotel.
 The restaurant focuses on elevating familiar dishes with a contemporary twist.

-As at the Inn at Herr Ridge, I fell for the onion soup — this one was bruleed and served with provolone, gruyere, and French bread croutons.
+The crab stuffed scallop with shrimp hash was shellfish goodness at its absolute best.
+I also fell for the onion soup — this one was bruleed and served with provolone, gruyere, and French bread croutons.
 It was served with a ham sandwich with muenster cheese and grain mustard on a perfectly toasted bread they call “English muffin bread” thanks to the nooks and crannies.
-Also not to be missed is the crab stuffed scallop with shrimp hash.
-Shellfish goodness at its absolute best.
+One Lincoln will always be one of our Gettysburg favorites.